orstavik/JoiComponents/book/chapter7_html_comp/6_WebComp_TreeNode.md

 But, the TreeNode must be able to distinguish between users opening them and users selecting them.
 To do so, the implementation needs a prefix, a triangle, that can be opened or closed.
 This triangle can be replaced with a slotted alternative.

-The TreenNode also has a StubbornAttribute called `_empty`: whenever the TreeNode has no slotted child TreeNodes, it is `_empty` and there is no point showing a triangle to open or close it.
+The TreeNode has a StubbornAttribute called `_empty`: whenever the TreeNode has no slotted child TreeNodes, it is `_empty` and there is no point showing a triangle to open or close it.
 Thus, when the TreeNode is marked `_empty`, the prefix is hidden.
 And the TreeNode marks itself as `_empty` when it has no children.

+The TreeNode also can alter the content of the

 ## Implementation: TreeNode